monofon/hindent-format/README.md

 ## Features

-The pallet command *Hindent: Format Document or Selection* is provided.
+The palette command *Hindent: Format Document or Selection* is provided.
 If multiple formatters are registered for Haskell documents, this command can be used to invoke this specific formatter.

 ## Configuration

-`hindent` can be moderately configured by placing a `.hindent.yaml` file in the workspace or user home directories.
+`hindent` can be moderately configured by placing a `.hindent.yaml` file in the workspace directory or the user's home directory.
 The default configuration is:

 ``` {.yaml}
 indent-size: 2